O2 Academy Birmingham: Venue

-New venue (2009–present)

 At the new venue in Bristol Street, local band Editors headlined the opening night followed by further gigs the following nights by The Twang, The Streets and Ocean Colour Scene.
 For these gigs, commemorative wristbands were given out as part of a marketing campaign by members of the marketing team known as O_{2} angels.

 Like the former Academy venue, the new venue has a multi-room operation with the main room having a capacity of 3,009 (of which there is a dedicated 600 capacity seated area) and two other rooms, the O_{2} Academy 2 with 600 and O_{2} Academy 3 with 250.
 However, in an improvement to the Dale End site, the new venue was designed to allow all three venues to be in use at the same time.
 A dedicated queuing system and box office is also in operation for each room.
 Therefore, the venue has a full capacity of 3,859.

 To coincide with the launch of the Bristol Street venue, the club night Propaganda moved from the Gatecrasher venue in Birmingham to the Academy on Friday 18 September 2009.
 This is now a club night spread over all three academy rooms, playing a variety of indie/pop music.
 Subculture, a well known metal/rock club which was hosted at the Dale End Academy, moved to the new venue on 26 September 2009.